massimocandela/dataflux/README.md

 #### Operation function

-To be even more flexible, you can pass functions and handle yourself the operations.
-An operation function must return a promise, the promise must return an array of JSON objects when these are ready.
+To be even more flexible, you can pass functions to generate the API urls or retrieve the data.
+An operation function can return a url or a promise.
+If the function returns a promise, the promise must resolve in an array of JSON objects when these are ready.

+Example of operation function returning from the API and submitting to the API an array of JSON objects.

 ```js
 const options = {